appveyor/website/src/docs/how-to/filtering-commits.md

     - '**/*.html'
 ```

-and push commit modified two files: `docs/index.md` and `project-A/mysolution.sln` the build will be started as there is no rule matching `project-A/mysolution.sln`.
+and the pushed commit modified two files: `docs/index.md` and `project-A/mysolution.sln`, the build will be started.
+As there is no rule matching `project-A/mysolution.sln`.

-For the same set of rules commit modifying `docs/index.md` and `site/views/index.html` files won't start a build as both files match their respective rules.
+For the same set of rules a commit modifying `docs/index.md` and `site/views/index.html` won't start a build.
+As both files match their respective rules.

 ### Include commits